June 24, 2016 2 Comments

 March 04, 2015 51 Comments

-Sometimes you just can’t pair a sensor or a switch with your Z-Wave controller, no matter what you try.
+Sometimes you just can’t pair a sensor or a switch with your Z-Wave hub, no matter what you try.
 You’ve done your research and installed similar devices without any problems.
-You’re positive this unit is compatible with your hub and yet it will not pair.
+You’re positive this unit is compatible with your hub and yet it will not include.

 We have found a solution that will work most of the time if everything else has failed.
 As strange as it may sound, the trick is to exclude the item from your network.